 So the British Racing Drivers’ Club – the circuit’s owners – came up with a new section featuring a new loop that incorporated a long straight and slower corners to encourage overtaking, and in 2011 the paddock relocated to a glorious new pit complex on the straight after Club corner.

 The track – in a multitude of configurations – has been a part of the Formula 1 landscape since 1950, although occasionally sharing hosting duties with Aintree and Brands Hatch.

 British fans are a parochial bunch, and this was no more apparent than during the years of ‘Mansellmania’ in the 1980s and early 1990s, where the crowds swarmed the track to celebrate his wins in 1987, 1991 and 1992.
-Damon Hill took over the mantle in the mid-1990s, and now ‘Buttonmania’ and ‘Lewisteria’ are the latest crazes, with the fans cheering their homegrown heroes.
+Damon Hill took over the mantle in the mid-1990s, followed by ‘Buttonmania’ and now ‘Lewisteria’ is the latest craze, with the fans cheering their three-time World Championship homegrown hero.

 The track’s fast corners are always a serious test for drivers and cars, but there tends to be little in the way of serious carnage at Silverstone.
 However, the relocation of the start/finish straight to the other side of the circuit has realized the potential for a little bit more argy-bargy between the drivers as they try to funnel their way through the opening sequence of slow corners on the first lap.

 The jury is still unconvinced as to whether the new layout has improved racing.
 We were fans of the older-style layout that incorporated the fearsome Bridge right-hander, which the current configuration has sadly consigned to history.